openwisp/ansible-openwisp2-imagegenerator/README.md

 ```

 Now, if you followed this tutorial and everything worked out, you are ready to customize
-your configuration to suit your needs.
+your configuration to suit your needs!
+Read on to find out how to accomplish this.

 Role variables
 ==============